totaljs/node-sqlagent/readme.md

 adds AND to SQL query

 __builder.or()__:
-adds AND to SQL query
+adds OR to SQL query

 __builder.in(name, value)__:
 adds IN to SQL query